social-media-ethics-automation/book/book_contents/intro.md

 ![](logo.png)

 Automation drives our experience of social media platforms, from timeline feeds to disinformation bots.
 This book examines social media phenomena, like viral memes, parasocial relationships, and harassment campaigns.
-This book then explores the ethics of automation on social media platforms through experimenting with computer programs that automate social media actions.
+This book then explores the ethics of automation on social media platforms by experimenting with computer programs that automate social media actions.
 We assume no prior programming experience.

 ```{warning}
 This book is still being created and therefore has incomplete sections, missing citations, etc.
 ```

-**What is this book is about:**
+**What this book is about:**
 - Social Media
   - What it does, how it works, how people use it, different uses and abuses
 - Ethics